 Sex IRL isn’t always pretty or perfect, but depictions of the not-always-so-glamorous act do in fact exist on screens both large and small.

-Before jumping into the sheets, showing consent to do so is obviously critical; and Heath Ledger proved to be admirably ahead of the “me too” times when he refused to kiss his crush Kat because he saw she was too drunk to genuinely agree to any kind of potentially romantic antics.
+Before jumping into the sheets, showing consent is obviously critical.
+Heath Ledger’s character proved to be admirably ahead of “me too” times when he refused to kiss his crush Kat because he saw she was too drunk to consent to any romantic antics.
+Way to go, Heath!

-Of course we can’t talk about television sex without HBO, who’s had a rich (and long) history of breaking through mainstream sexual taboos—especially when it comes to the female point of view.
-This goes for everything from Samantha’s same-sex relationship where she finally learned her way around pleasing another vagina for the first time in SATC, to Marnie’s infamous analingus debut in Girls—both of which go to show perfectly normal parts of sex that totally happen, yet aren’t the most common threads of theatrically shown story.
+They’ve got Samantha’s same-sex relationship in SATC where she finally learned her way around pleasing another vagina for the first time.
+They’ve got Marnie’s infamous analingus debut in Girls.
+These examples go to show perfectly normal parts of sex that totally happen, yet aren’t the most common threads of a theatrically shown story.
 Go figure!

-So even though it can take a lot more time, sometimes risk harsher ratings, and frankly, just isn’t as grandly picturesque, more realistic representations of sex in TV and movies are far more convincing and commendable than their fairy-tale counterparts.
+So although it risks harsher ratings and isn’t as picturesque, realistic representations of sex onscreen are far more convincing and commendable than their fairy-tale counterparts.
 We know it, we do it, so come on, Hollywood!
-We’ve wised up to your cliché games, and perhaps it’s time for you to start doing the same.
+We’ve wised up to your cliché games.
+Perhaps it’s time for you to start doing the same.

 Alex Anderson is an LA-based lifestyle designer proactively raging against the cultural grain.
 By day she works in television production, and by night enjoys writing, sewing and seeking guidance from the stars.
 She also finally has an all black kitty named “Cher.”
-You can follow her website (www.alexjanderson.com) and on Instagram (@AJAndMore)!
+You can follow her website and on Instagram!